ppetrovtv/pine_script_docs/source/Context_Switching_the_security_Function.rst

 returns a series which is adapted correspondingly to the time scale of the current chart's symbol.
-This result can be either shown directly on the chart (i.e., with ``plot``), or be used in further calculations of the indicator’s code.
-The indicator ‘Advance Decline Line’ of the function ``security`` is a more difficult example:
+This result can be either shown directly on the chart (i.e., with ``plot``), or be used in further calculations of the indicator's code.
+The indicator 'Advance Decline Line' of the function ``security`` is a more difficult example:

 ::